eslint/eslint/docs/rules/prefer-object-has-own.md

 }
 ```

-This is a common practice because methods on Object.prototype can sometimes be unavailable or redefined (see the [no-prototype-bultins](no-prototype-builtins.md) rule).
+This is a common practice because methods on `Object.prototype` can sometimes be unavailable or redefined (see the [no-prototype-builtins](no-prototype-builtins.md) rule).

-Introduced in ES2022, Object.hasOwn() is a shorter alternative to Object.prototype.hasOwnProperty.call():
+Introduced in ES2022, `Object.hasOwn()` is a shorter alternative to `Object.prototype.hasOwnProperty.call()`:

 ```js
 if (Object.hasOwn(object, "foo")) {